sandip-sadhukhan/annoymous-message-django/README.md

 # Annoymous Message
 Website : https://annoymous-message.herokuapp.com/

-It is platform where you can create your link.
+It is a platform where you can create your link.
 Share this link with your social media friends.
-Then they can send you some message/ confession anoymously.
+Then they can send you some message/ confession anonymously.
 You can see those messages in your profile.

 ## Technology Used
 [x] Html